metropolregion-rhein-neckar/aldus/aldus-npm-package/README.md

 ### Step 4: Install Aldus

-Currently (as of 2023-07-06), Aldus is not yet available on the public npm registry.
+NOTE: Currently (as of 2023-07-06), Aldus is not yet available on the public npm registry.

-Change your working dirctory to your software project's npm package folder and run

-`npm install aldus`
+In order to use Aldus, you need to clone its GitHub repository and include the Aldus source files into your projects manually.

 ### Step 5: First Run